 Compared to the Daily Harvest homepage…

 Most homepages are designed as browsing experiences, providing an overview of multiple services.
-Unlike the examples above that each delivers a unique, personalized post-click experience to a segmented audience.
+Unlike the examples above that each delivers a unique, personalized post-click landing page to a segmented audience.

 Compare the Daily Harvest homepage to the previous landing page examples: